EurusWei/NotesfromReferences/StatisticalModelsTheoryandPractice/Chap7_MaximumLikelihood.md

 ### Exercise 7.5.9
 People often use observational studies to demonstrate causation, but there's a big problem.
 What is an observational study, what's the problem, and how do people try to get around it?

-In an experiment, the investigator assigns themselves (or are assigned by some third party).
+Reference answer: in an experiment, the investigator assigns themselves (or are assigned by some third party).
 The big problem is confounding.
 Possible solutions include stratification and modeling.